gotangle/tanglemonitor/README.md

 # pm2 - process manager

 If you intend to run Tanglemonitor as a service or several nets simultaneously, it is recommended to run it via a process manager, like pm2:
+Simply install it via:

 ```
-sudo apt-get install pm2
+sudo npm install pm2 -g
+pm2 completion install
 ```

-Go into the backend folder and run:
+Go into the `backend` folder and run:

 ```
 pm2 start tanglemonitor-server.js